ipjohnson/SimpleFixture/README.md

 SimpleFixture
 =============

 SimpleFixture is a portable class library that helps provide test data for unit tests and integration tests.
-The fixture satisfies these three basic use cases
+The fixture satisfies these three basic use cases.

 * Locate instance - Creates a new instance of the requested type.
 It does not populate public properies.
 ```C#